-“There’s always a level of discretion and confidentiality,” said Ms Hurley, who notes that the clinic strives to promote inclusivity and provides information sheets in a range of languages.
+“There’s always a level of discretion and confidentiality,” Ms Hurley said and also mentioned the clinic strived to promote inclusivity and provided information sheets in a range of languages.

 The Rosewood Clinic is also a teaching facility, offering graduating nurses and midwives the opportunity to hone their skills in a clinical setting.

 GV Health’s student midwives and nurses and students from LaTrobe University come to the clinic during their studies and do placements as part of their training, sitting with the team.

 “We provide a good education service for future nurses and midwives,” Ms Hurley said.

 “They do abdominal palpitations, cardiotocography and so on.
 Women have the option not to have students in the room, of course.”

 The Women’s Health precinct offers women access to the full range of obstetric, antenatal - low and high risk pregnancies - and gynaecology services, as well as midwifery group practice.